-For details, see the sections, "Working with IP" and "Customizing IP for the Design" in the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 8] and the "Working with the Vivado IDE" section in the Vivado Design Suite User Guide: Getting Started (UG910) [Ref 10].
+For details, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 8] and the Vivado Design Suite User Guide: Getting Started (UG910) [Ref 10].

 Note: Figures in this chapter are illustrations of the Vivado IDE.
 This layout might vary from the current version.